self-catering holiday cottages

 January sales in London

 self-catering accommodationThe sales are generally on in January which are always a great excuse to go shopping.
 Take a short break and visit somewhere different to shop.
 For example, if you stay at any place in Essex or Kent, you will be close enough for day trips to London to go shopping or visit the museums, art galleries and theatres.
 Travel into London by rail in January and get discounted rail travel.
-Please see www.2for1entry.co.uk for details.
 Visitors to Essex also have sprawling shopping centres like Lakeside and Bluewater for shopping expeditions.

 One nice things about London is that so much is free - including museums, art galleries, sightseeing, the royal parks, plus a programme of events and festivals for tourists from around the world.